Water Meter Replacement Program

 The Public Works Water Division is in the process of replacing all water meters within the City as part of its multi-year Water Meter Replacement Program.
 The City has approximately 8,500 water meters located on residents’ and business’ properties.
 As of mid-2021, about 91% of old water meters have been replaced with new water meters.
 The City remains on pace to change out the remaining 740 water meters within the scheduled time frame.

-The new water meters will operate differently than the old meters.
-Older meters currently have a flow chamber that turns as water flows through it and generates a pulse to an outside remote changing the numbers on the outside reading remote.
-Old meters are currently manually read along with the Electric Meters by a part time meter reader.
-All of the new water meters in Geneva will have a transmitter called an ERT that will transmit the meter readings on a licensed radio frequency over a short distance to a data base accessed only by authorized City staff.
-This technology has improved the efficiency of the meter reading program.
+The new water meters operate differently than the old meters.
+The old meters have a flow chamber that turns as water flows through it and generates a pulse to an outside remote which changes the numbers on the outside remote dial.
+The old meters are manually read along with the Electric Division’s meters by a part-time meter reader.
+All of the new water meters in the City will have a transmitter sending readings from the meter to a database by radio transmission.
+Water consumption is the only data collected.

-When your water meter is set to be replaced, you will receive a letter from the City requesting a meter replacement appointment.
+When your water meter is set to be replaced, you will receive a letter from the City requesting you to schedule a meter replacement appointment.

-What to Expect During this appointment, a Water Division customer service representative will visit your home to replace the water meter, free of charge.
-Each appointment takes about30 minutes to complete, during which the water will be shut off for about 15minutes.
-Appointments may be scheduled between the hours of 7:15 a.m. and 2:15p.m., Monday through Friday.
+During this appointment, a Water Division representative will visit your home to replace the water meter, free of charge.
+Each appointment takes approximately 30 minutes to complete.
+Be advised that during this process, the water will be shut off for approximately 15 to 20 minutes.
+Appointments may be scheduled between the hours of 7:15 a.m. and 2:15 p.m.
+Monday through Friday.